Light-cone like spreading of single-particle correlations in the Bose-Hubbard model after a quantum quench in the strong coupling regime: Model and Formalism

-In order to study quench dynamics in the BHM, we make use of an effective theory that can describe both the weak and strong coupling limits of the model in the same formalism.
-Such an approach was developed in imaginary time by Sengupta and Dupuis \cite{SenguptaDupuis} by using two Hubbard-Stratonovich transformations and generalized to real time in Ref.~\cite{Kennett}.
-A similar real-time theory was also obtained based on a Ginzburg-Landau approach using the CTP technique \cite{Gras,Grass2,Grassthesis}.
-A brief discussion of the derivation of the 1PI action along with minor corrections to several expressions presented in Ref.~\cite{Kennett} is given in Appendix~\ref{app:derivationOfEffectiveTheory}.
-The 1PI action obtained in Ref.~\cite{Kennett} for $z$ fields (which are obtained after two Hubbard Stratonovich transformations and have the same correlations as the original $a$ fields \cite{SenguptaDupuis}) is \begin{widetext}
+In order to study quench dynamics in the BHM, we make use of an effective theory (expressed as an action) that can describe both the weak and strong coupling limits of the model in the same formalism.
+Such an approach was developed in imaginary time by Sengupta and Dupuis \citep{SenguptaDupuis} by using two Hubbard-Stratonovich transformations, then generalized to the SK contour in Ref.~\citep{Kennett}, and then further generalized to the KP contour in Ref.~\citep{Fitzpatrick} in conjunction with a 2PI effective action approach.
+A similar real-time theory was also obtained based on a Ginzburg-Landau approach using the Schwinger-Keldysh technique \citep{Gras,Grass2,Grassthesis} in conjunction with a one-particle irreducible (1PI) effective action approach.
+In obtaining the effective theory below, one assumes that the system is dominated by the low-energy degrees of freedom, which is valid as along as the quench is sufficiently slow.
+A detailed discussion of the development of the effective theory within the KP contour formalism is presented in Ref.~\citep{Fitzpatrick}.
+The effective theory obtained in Ref.~\citep{Fitzpatrick} for $z$ fields (which are obtained after two Hubbard Stratonovich transformations and have the same correlations as the original $a$ fields \citep{SenguptaDupuis}) is \begin{widetext}